-29.3.2 Type and class names
+30.3.2 Type and class names

 Type and class names should start with a capital letter and have a capital letter for each new word.
-Underscores (\) are not allowed.
+Underscores () are not allowed.
+It's redundant to end these names with Type or t.